hbaruas/Udacity_data/README.md

 # Udacity_data
-simple findings on Udacity Data
+you can find the code in the attached Jupyter notebook Udaity_data.ipynb simple findings on Udacity Data

-#The Question we can solve using this data
+# The Question we can solve using this data

 ### How much time students spend taking classes.
 ### How much time spent relates to lesson/projects completed.